Task Analysis Examples

 Another analysis approach lists sequential (boxed) steps which must be followed to complete a specific task.
 Long division in upper elementary, as well as organizing thoughts and processes in science and social studies class, have proven much easier to digest using this method of task analysis.

-According to an article on "Linking Task Analysis to Student Learning," from the Educational Resource Information Center, there are many perspectives and approaches to task analysis.
-But the one point that all theorists agree on is that "task analysis, at a minimum, assists the instructor or designer to understand the content to be taught.
-This alone is sufficient reason for recommending it."
+According to an article on “Linking Task Analysis to Student Learning,” from the Educational Resource Information Center, there are many perspectives and approaches to task analysis.
+But the one point that all theorists agree on is that “task analysis, at a minimum, assists the instructor or designer to understand the content to be taught.
+This alone is sufficient reason for recommending it.”
 Task analysis activities have definitely been useful in helping teachers, students, employers and employees stay on track throughout a specific learning process.
 Goals are more easily understood and accomplished if the expected outcome is presented in pieces.
+Let us know in the comments if you have any task analysis examples you wish to share!

 ERIC Education Resources Information Center “Linking Task Analysis with Student Learning”